swiftlang/swiftly/DESIGN.md

 This command checks to see if there are new versions of `swiftly` itself and upgrades to them if so.

 `swiftly self-update`

+### Proxy command invocations to a requested toolchain

+Swiftly will create a set of symbolic links in its SWIFTLY_BIN_DIR during installation that point to the swiftly binary itself for each of the common toolchain commands, such as swift, swiftc, clang, etc. This mechanism will allows swiftly to proxy those command invocations to a requested toolchain.
+A toolchain can be requested in these ways in order of precedence:

+* Special toolchain selectors among the regular tool command-line arguments (e.g. `swift build +5.10.1`) with the special '+' prefix
+* The presence of a .swift-version file in the current working directory, or ancestor directory, with the required toolchain version
+* The swiftly default (in-use) toolchain set in the config.json by `swiftly install` or `swiftly use` commands

+In the first two cases, if there is no matching toolchain installed, swiftly will attempt to automatically install the requested toolchain and use it if the installation succeeeds.

+Note: If swiftly automatically installs a toolchain during proxying and that toolchain requires post installation steps then the proxy will abort with those post installation instructions.

 ## Detailed Design